jlortiz0/jlort2/README.md

 Additionally, the bot requires a database file to function properly.
 A creation script for this file can be found in `dbGen/dbGen.go`.
 If you have existing persistent data for an older version of the bot, the script will migrate it.

-The music module has a feature that requires a folder of sounds to surprise unsuspecting people with, called `spook`.
-The sounds should be in Ogg Opus format with 2 channels, a bitrate of approximately 64k or 128k, and an audio rate of 48k.
+The clickart module has a feature that requires a folder of sounds to play as affirmations for successfully performing an action, `modules/clickart/affirmations`.
+The sounds should be in Ogg Opus format with 2 channels, a bitrate of approximately 64k, and an audio rate of 48k.
+Another file at `modules/clickart/clicker.ogg` is also required, and should be in the same format.

-The `~!outro` command requires a folder called `outro` containing similarly formatted files.

-The bot will attempt to play a sound before leaving a channel.
-This sound should be in `modules/music/bye.ogg`, and be in the same format as the above.

 ## Removed features